 - Meeting 3 – Evaluation and Impact of Inclusive Growth Policy Outcomes

-These themed meetings will open with a short presentation by an invited speaker to set the context and focus for discussion.
-This will be followed by a facilitated round table discussion of the main topic area to help identify research gaps, opportunities and solutions.
+These themed meetings opened with a short presentation by an invited speaker to set the context and focus for discussion.
+This was followed by a facilitated round table discussion of the main topic area to help identify research gaps, opportunities and solutions.

-The aim is to encourage a highly participatory discussion, to enable learning from each other and to support an environment of creativity and honesty under the Chatham House Rule.
+The aim was to encourage a highly participatory discussion, to enable learning from each other and to support an environment of creativity and honesty under the Chatham House Rule.

-The intended outcomes for the RIGRN in 2019 are to:
+The intended outcomes for the RIGRN in 2019 were to:

 - coordinate and support the development of longer-term academic research in line with the strategic priorities of SCRIG